nfdi4cat/voc4cat/README.md

 - submit a pull request with the updated file,
 - collaborate on the pull request with editors or other github users,

 After approval your pull request is ready to be merged by the editors.
-The merge will include your contribution into the SKOS-vocabulary file in the `vocabularies`-folder and it will also be reflected in the documentation that is automatically updated.
+The merge will include your contribution into the SKOS-vocabulary file in the `vocabularies`-folder.
+Upon merge the corresponding documentation and a joined turtle file will be automatically built and published to gh-pages.

 The Excel/xlsx files submitted as pull request are automatically checked and (if all is good) converted to turtle.
 By using a vocabulary-specific configuration more thorough validation can be activated,